Nelly Hanna: Other publications

-General Theme
+General theme

 Hanna's publications aim to reset previous historical descriptions of Eurocentric ideology within the Middle East and Egypt.
 Her work brings a unique outlook to Ottoman Egyptian history from 1500-1800.
 Hanna's opinions are unique to the research of this time period since they have not been explored in depth previously.
 The focus on Egyptian middle-class is especially unique.
 She has focused her attention to areas of Egyptian and Middle Eastern culture that have been discussed little to none before.

 Career

 Education

-Hanna received her PhD from the University of Aix en Provence.
+Hanna received her PhD from Aix-Marseille University.
 Her areas of academic expertise include: "Economic History, Middle class housing in 17th and 18th Century Cairo, Ottoman History of the Arab world, and Urban History."
 Hanna is also fluent in Arabic, English and French.

 Professor

-Nelly Hanna is a professor and chair of the Department of Arab and Islamic Civilizations at The American University in Cairo.
+Nelly Hanna is a professor and chair of the Department of Arab and Islamic Civilizations at the American University in Cairo.
 Her teaching career began with this role in 1991.
 Since then, Hanna has further developed her teaching career through being an active guest lecturer at several universities, including: "Ecole des Hautes Etudes en Sciences Sociales (May–June 1998), Harvard University (January–June 2001), and Waseda University, Tokyo (December 2008-January 2009)."